What is intuitive eating?

 Serves

-Are you on a GLP-1 medication and wondering how to eat in a way that you can continue for the long-term as well as supporting your body and mindset?
+Are you on a GLP-1 medication and wondering how to eat in a way that you can sustain long-term, while also supporting your body and mindset?

 What is intuitive eating?

-Intuitive eating, a concept developed in the 1990s by registered dietitians Evelyn Tribole and Elyse Resch, offers a refreshing, non-diet approach to health that emphasises tuning into your body’s internal cues (hunger, fullness, satisfaction) rather than external food rules.
+Intuitive eating is a concept developed in the 1990s by registered dietitians Evelyn Tribole and Elyse Resch.
+It offers a refreshing, non-diet approach to health, emphasising tuning into your body’s internal cues (hunger, fullness, satisfaction) rather than external food rules.

-As the popularity of GLP-1 medications grows many people are left wondering how this appetite-suppressing treatment fits with the core principles of intuitive eating.
+As the popularity of GLP-1 medications like Mounjaro and Wegovy grows, many people are left wondering how this appetite-suppressing treatment fits with the core principles of intuitive eating.
 Can you still eat intuitively if your hunger signals are muted by medication?

 In this blog, we explore how intuitive eating can be interpreted and practiced alongside GLP-1 use, and what it means to stay connected to your body in a new way.